 In 2007, a research team from the International Center for Tropical Agriculture (CIAT) was commissioned by Green Mountain Coffee Roasters to develop an understanding of the community challenges faced by small-scale coffee farmers in Nicaragua, Guatemala, and Mexico.
-The team, which included our co-founder Rick Peyser, conducted one-on-one interviews with hundreds of individuals and families on the farm, in community centers, in cooperative offices, and in homes.
+The team, which included our co-founder Rick Peyser, conducted one-on-one interviews with hundreds of individuals and families on their farms, in community centers, in cooperative offices, and in homes.

-The causes include a combination of low coffee prices, dependence on a single product for income, limited access to finance, and lack of opportunity to make substantive changes, resulting in a poverty trap for millions of families.
+The causes include a combination of low coffee prices, dependence on a single crop for income, limited access to finance, and lack of opportunity to make substantive changes, resulting in a poverty trap for millions of families.